ramuta/gae-2nd-gen-examples/simple-app-datastore/README.md

 First run the datastore emulator:

-    gcloud beta emulators datastore start --no-legacy --data-dir=. --project test --host-port "localhost:8001"
+    gcloud beta emulators datastore start --consistency=1 --data-dir=. --project test --host-port "localhost:8001"

 Notice that the `8001` port has been used.
 This is for running the web app.
 To run tests, use port `8002`.
+And instead of `--data-dir=.` use `--no-store-on-disk`.

 ### Run the web app.